 with the volunteers at Code for America

 Food Oasis is a map of healthy food sources in Los Angeles.
-We built it to make finding healthy, affordable food easier.
+Our team of volunteers built it to make finding healthy, affordable food easier.

-We’re working on the project as part of Hack for LA, the local chapter of Code for America, an organization that’s using modern tools and processes like iterative development to improve government services.
+We worked on the project as part of Hack for LA, a local chapter of Code for America, an organization that’s using modern tools and processes like iterative development to improve government services.

-We put a data-driven map on the Web, within two weeks of the start of the project.
-And we’ve been steadily improving it since that time, updating the design, and adding new features—like searching by location and filtering by open hours.
+Within a few weeks of starting the project, we published a working map of healthy food locations.
+The team steadily improved it over the next year, updating the design, and adding new features—like searching by location and filtering by open hours.

 with the team at GOOD Worldwide